ATCANY2025 | Annual Conference 2025

 CONFERENCE FORUM

 The ATCANY2025 conference forum has been established for ATCA members who are registered for the conference.
-This is an area where attendees can discuss Housing options, Ticket arrangements such as available “plus ones” and other topics of interest to conference attendees.
-Only registered ATCA members are granted access to the discussions; member guests will need to feed their questions to members.
+This is an area where attendees can discuss Ticket offers (as arranged through planning committee member Lou Harry), Ticket sharing arrangements such as available “plus ones”, Housing options suggested by attendees, and other topics of interest to conference attendees.
+Only registered ATCA members are granted access to the discussions.
 We are using the same forum programming that we use for the work of our ATCA Membership and New Play committees, so members of those committees will be familiar with the mechanics.
 Webmaster Steketee will create forum topics and all registered ATCA members can comment in any topic threads created.
+NOTE: adding registrants into the conference forum is a manual not automatic process so there may be some delay in accessing the resources there.
+Thank your for your patience as we try out this new conference option and service for our registrants.

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •